Who is eligible for dependent status?

 Schools & Childcare

-- Illinois law requires all children between the ages of 6 and 16 to attend school.
+- State of Illinois law requires all children between the ages of 6 and 16 to attend school.
 Public school is free; private school is not.
 Children will need a physical and dental examination before entering school.
 Visitors who will enroll their children in school should plan to bring immunization records, birth certificates, and some indication of the level of school completed to the United States.

 - Schools are generally divided into three levels: elementary (Kindergarten through fifth grade); middle school (sixth through eighth grade) and high school (ninth through twelfth grade).